Tags: Brioche Buns, burger, burger buns, cheeseburger, corned beef, fat doug burger, hamburger, Michael Symon, pastrami, slaw, swiss cheese

 Apparently, these burgers were so popular, they won the People’s Choice Award at this star-studded event.
 Naturally, this piqued my interest, especially since I’m not much of a burger enthusiast.
 It has to be a really, really out of this world burger for me to crave a burger in general.

-The add-ons looked and sounded great, but I knew what probably made these burgers pretty special was the different cuts of beef used in it, like brisket.
+The add-ons looked and sounded great, but I knew what probably made these burgers pretty special was the different cuts of beef used; brisket, sirloin and short rib, to be exact.
 Right then and there I knew I had to try what Michael Symon calls his ‘Fat Doug’ Burger.
-In the culinary world, that’s a akin to a rock star writing a song about you.
+In the culinary world, that’s a akin to a rock star writing a song about you, right?

 Doug must be pretty stoked.